Planning Maps / Areas / Cumberland / Granville

 Is Granville bushfire-prone?

-Little to none of Granville is mapped as bushfire-prone (the Cumberland average is 3%).
+Bushfire mapping covers Granville and little to none of it is mapped as bushfire-prone (the Cumberland average is 3%).
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in Granville?